Ukraine to be observer in Russia-led trade bloc

 Kiev's ties with Moscow also have been strained by disputes over the 2009 gas supply deal signed under the previous Ukrainian administration.

-The government of Ukrainian President Viktor Yanukovich says the deal sets an exorbitant price for gas - about $400 per thousand cubic metres this year.
+The government of Ukrainian President Viktor Yanukovich says the deal sets an exorbitant price for gas - about $400 (264 pounds) per thousand cubic metres this year.

 On Friday, Yanukovich's office stressed the new deal would not jeopardise Ukraine's plans for deals with the EU.